substrait-io/substrait-java/isthmus/README.md

                            KEEP_AS_CROSS_JOIN, CONVERT_TO_INNER_JOIN
   -e, --expression=<sqlExpression>
                          The sql expression we should parse.
+      -es, --separator=<sqlExpressionSeparator>
+                         The separator for the sql expressions.
   -h, --help             Show this help message and exit.
   -m, --multistatement   Allow multiple statements terminated with a semicolon
       --outputformat=<outputFormat>